 For more information, visit the Business Minor FAQ page.

-The minor is structured so students may complete the entire minor in one year if they choose by taking two 4-credit classes per term.
+The minor is structured so students can easily complete the entire minor in three terms if they choose by taking two 4-credit classes per term.
 All classes except BA 101 are open to minors only, so students are a diverse mix of future music teachers, artists, counselors, health professionals, writers, performers, lawyers, engineers, non-profit managers, and more.
-Students may complete the program over the course of one year or several years

 BA 101 - Introduction to Business (4) - offered Fall, Winter, Spring & Summer terms